Parallel Tokenizers: Rethinking Encoder Models' Vocabulary Design in Cross-Lingual Transfer of Low-Resource Languages: Parallel Tokenizer

 We retain only the English \texttt{word}-type vocabulary and expand it into other languages through token-level machine translation (see Figure~\ref{fig:vocabulary_creation}).
 This filtering is necessary because other token types (\texttt{subword}, \texttt{short word}, and \texttt{number}) often yield unreliable or meaningless translations that rarely correspond to valid equivalents in the target languages.
 Using this filtered vocabulary as the base, we construct the parallel tokenizer in three steps: (1) translating the \texttt{word}-type vocabulary, (2) training a monolingual tokenizer for each target language, and (3) concatenating the resulting vocabularies.

-\paragraph{Translating the \texttt{word}-type vocabulary.} We translate each English \texttt{word}-type token into its counterpart in the target language using Google Translate.\footnote{\url{https://translate.google.com/}} We initially considered bilingual dictionaries such as PanLex,\footnote{\url{https://old.panlex.org/}} but found substantial limitations in both coverage and data quality, discussed in Section~\ref{sec:limitations}.
+\paragraph{Translating the \texttt{word}-type vocabulary.} We translate each English \texttt{word}-type token into its counterpart in the target language using Google Translate\footnote{\url{https://translate.google.com/}}.
+We initially considered bilingual dictionaries such as PanLex\footnote{\url{https://old.panlex.org/}}, but found substantial limitations in both coverage and data quality, where only an average of 21.5\% of the tokens are aligned.
 Machine translation offers broader and more up-to-date lexical coverage.
 To further ensure quality, we apply back-translation to the invalid outputs, such as multiword or malformed phrases.
 This process yields semantically aligned vocabularies that form the word-level backbone of our parallel tokenizer.

-\paragraph{Training a monolingual tokenizer on the target language.} Since the English tokenizer contains only 65.87\% \texttt{word}-type tokens, we expand each parallel tokenizer to the full vocabulary size of 30,052 tokens by training a monolingual tokenizer on its corresponding Wikipedia corpus.
+\paragraph{Training a monolingual tokenizer on the target language.} Since the English tokenizer contains only 65.87\% \texttt{word}-type tokens, we need to expand each parallel tokenizer to the full vocabulary size of 30,522 tokens by training a monolingual tokenizer on its corresponding Wikipedia corpus.
 The resulting vocabularies serve as sources for additional token types.
 We also introduce \textit{language identity tokens} (e.g., \texttt{[JV]} in Figure~\ref{fig:vocabulary_creation}) to explicitly mark the input language and ensure consistent handling across all languages (see Section~\ref{sec:model_input_representation}).